alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Installing_Nvidia_GPU-Operator_in_SLE_based_RKE2_cluster.md

 ![image](https://github.com/alex-isv/solutions-engineering/assets/52678960/6363b361-de4f-4e6e-bd0b-c589a1fbdfea)

-For the testing purpose on the 2nd cluster I added 2 worker nodes with 3 GPUs total:
+For the testing purpose on the 2nd cluster 2 worker nodes were added with 3 GPUs total:

 ![image](https://github.com/alex-isv/solutions-engineering/assets/52678960/96a87968-b9f6-4885-b9e8-7fadc7668c0a)